coopslarhette/Inkling/README.md

 - Having a `return` in a function that has a return type of `Void`
 - Not returning anything in a function that is declared to return something
 - Returning something that is not of the type declared in the function signature
-- Trying to iterate through something that is not a list, set, dictionary, or string in a `for` loop
+- Trying to iterate through something that is not a list, dictionary, or string in a `for` loop

 ## Optimizations